El Tráfico

-El Tráfico, also known as the Los Angeles Derby, is a soccer rivalry between the two Major League Soccer (MLS) clubs based in the Greater Los Angeles area, LA Galaxy and Los Angeles FC.
-The rivalry is one of two crosstown derbies in MLS, alongside the Hudson River Derby in the New York City area, and replaced the SuperClasico between the LA Galaxy and now defunct Chivas USA.
+El Tráfico, also known as the Los Angeles Derby, is a soccer rivalry between the two Major League Soccer (MLS) clubs based in the Greater Los Angeles area, the LA Galaxy and Los Angeles FC.
+The rivalry is one of two crosstown derbies in MLS, alongside the Hudson River Derby in the New York City area.
+It replaced the SuperClasico between the LA Galaxy and defunct Chivas USA.

-This matchup has been characterized by dramatic goals, high scoring, and consistently close results, as well as mutual fan animosity.
-Despite it being only five seasons since LAFC came into existence, the rivalry has quickly been considered one of the best on the continent, rivaling the match considered the country's "gold standard," Timbers-Sounders.
-Conversely, due to its brief existence, it has sometimes been described as a manufactured rivalry.
+This rivalry has been characterized by dramatic goals, high scoring, and consistently close results, as well as mutual fan animosity.
+El Tráfico quickly became one of the most popular and contested rivalries in the league; in addition to regular season play, the Galaxy and LAFC have played each other in the MLS Cup playoffs and U.S. Open Cup.

 Background

 Los Angeles FC was established in 2014, shortly after the dissolution of Chivas USA, an MLS franchise based in Los Angeles and owned by C.D.
 Guadalajara.
-Chivas shared the StubHub Center in Carson, originally known as the Home Depot Center (2003–2013) and now known as Dignity Health Sports Park, with the Galaxy but had far lower attendances during its final years of operation.
+Chivas shared the StubHub Center in the city of Carson, California, originally known as the Home Depot Center (2003–2013) and now known as Dignity Health Sports Park, with the Galaxy but had far lower attendances during its final years of operation.
 The two teams competed in the SuperClasico, named for the Mexican rivalry between Guadalajara and Club América.
 The two teams met 31 times in ten seasons, with the Galaxy winning 20 matches and Chivas winning four.